Kohze/Metavibe/README.md

 guests, BSSID: 24:a4:3c:df:a0:6a
 ```

-**Image Based Recongition**
+**Image Based Recognition**

-Since BSSIDs can be recorded and potentially aquired for the location via network database, we added a feature where the user needs to reconigize one or more images at the location (again treshold based).
-In addition to encryption image the content creator uploads of a easily reconizable detail of the surrounding, a google image search query will add multiple similar looking images.
+Since BSSIDs can be recorded and potentially aquired for the location via network database, we added a feature where the user needs to recognigize one or more images at the location (again treshold based).
+In addition to encryption image the content creator uploads of a easily recognizable detail of the surrounding, a google image search query will add multiple similar looking images.
 The user then needs to pick the right one in a captcha style

 ![Captcha](https://firebasestorage.googleapis.com/v0/b/spatialmap-1b08e.appspot.com/o/MetaVibe%2FCaptcha.jpg?alt=media&token=7fe2f906-fed6-4c53-b968-22c7392b2a72)